Chieh-Han/Lung-MRI-Registration-with-ML-methods/readME.md

 Resizing: Volumes are downsized to 64 x 128 x 128
 Padding: Native aspect ratios are strictly preserved, with any remaining resolution filled using zero-padding.

-- We tested the 3 different losses
+- We tested 3 different losses
 Each loss is tested with no modification, addition of Vector Integration Layer or addition of Bi-Directional Loss

-- Each set up is trained for 1000 epochs
+- Each setup is trained for 1000 epochs
 Batch size of 8
 Learning rate of $10^{-4}$